thetatoken/theta-mainnet-integration-guide/README.md

 ## Demos

-The [demos](demos/) directory contains a couple integration examples:
+The [demos](demos/) directory contains the following integration examples:

   - **keypair**: The [keypair demo](demos/keypair) is a Java program which demonstrates how to quickly generate key pairs (private key and the corresponding address) in batches.